Respected Twin Cities choreographer Michael Matthew Ferrell dies at 61

 "If there has been an overwhelming outpouring of emotion for him, the common denominator was how Michael made people feel," Warder said.
 "He was magical in the way that he could see something special about someone and helped them see it, too.
 And that transformed people."

 Ferrell came by his gifts both by genetics and interest.
-His Rockette mother "put tap shoes on all of us kids at age two or three," Ferrell told St. Cloud-based Great Theatre in January 2020, one of his last gigs.
+His Rockette mother "put tap shoes on all of us kids at age 2 or 3," Ferrell told St. Cloud-based Great Theatre in January 2020, one of his last gigs.
 "For me, it just stuck.
 I loved it."

 He was born in Orange, Calif., and grew up in Burnsville, where, after her divorce, his mother moved with her five children while his father, police officer John Dwight Ferrell, remained on the West Coast.
 The budding dancer left high school, and the Twin Cities, as a teenager, moving west with his father.
 While out there, he danced on "American Bandstand."